When is the application available?

 Waivers of UCLA’s application fee are available for U.S. citizens and Permanent Residents, an others who meet the following criteria.

-Are currently enrolled in a college or university and receive need-based financial aid (if not a U.S. citizen or Permanent Resident, this financial aid must come from the state of California) and submit a statement from your Financial Aid officer confirming all of the above and stating that payment of UCLA’s $105.00 application fee would be a financial hardship.
+Are currently enrolled in a college or university and receive need-based financial aid (if not a U.S. citizen or Permanent Resident, this financial aid must come from the state of California) and submit a statement from your Financial Aid officer confirming all of the above and stating that payment of UCLA’s application fee of $120 for US citizen applicants or $140 for international applicants would be a financial hardship.

 If you meet these criteria, select Fee Waiver in the application, upload the statement from your Financial Aid officer, and submit the application.

 DO NOT submit income tax returns, unemployment documents, copies of your FAFSA Expected Family Contribution or other financial estimates; these cannot be accepted as documentation of eligibility for a fee waiver.